jedinyphilip/instamt-js/README.md

 you're impatient, drop `nlmSearch` to 7 or `nlmHFactor` to 1.5 — both give back a few seconds at the cost of slightly fuzzier ridges.

-Memory peaks around 2× the stack size; a 1 GB stack wants ~2.5 GB of free RAM.
+Memory peaks around 2× the stack size - a 1 GB stack wants ~2.5 GB of free RAM.
 The encoding phase used to OOM on bigger inputs but the buffer ordering in `pipeline.ts` was rewritten to drop the Float32 sources before allocating the RGB overlay.